souravdaspartha/souravdaspartha.github.io/_pages/maps.md

 ## Trip Production and Attraction, Gazipur City Corporation

 <p style="text-align: justify;">
-Zonal trip productions and attractions from the trip generation step of the Gazipur Comprehensive Transport Masterplan, produced within a four-step travel demand framework.
-Production is the number of trips starting in a zone; attraction is the number ending there.
-These totals are the input to the distribution, mode choice, and assignment stages that follow.
-Colour is scaled to trip volume.
+These maps present zonal trip production and attraction patterns for Gazipur City Corporation, derived from the trip generation step of the four-step travel demand model developed under the Gazipur Comprehensive Transport Masterplan.
+Production denotes trips originating from each zone, while attraction represents trips drawn to it, together forming the foundational input for subsequent distribution, mode choice, and assignment modelling stages.
 </p>

 <div style="margin: 18px 0 10px;">